-The Milkweed Butterflies (Danainae) are large and beautifully colored tropical butterflies and belong to the family of the Brush-footed Butterflies (Nymphalidae).
+The Milkweed Butterflies (Danainae) are large and beautifully coloured tropical butterflies and belong to the family of Brush-footed Butterflies (Nymphalidae).
 The name of this subfamily refers to the host plant, mainly in the milkweed family.
 Since the monarch cannot tolerate temperate zone winters, it will only be found in (sub)-tropical areas.
-In Southern-Europe there are only two types.
+In Southern Europe, there are only two types.
 The top of these butterflies is orange with a black trailing edge and numerous white spots.
-In the tropical area, there are more variants even with transparent wings.
+In the tropical area, there are more variants, even with transparent wings.

 Tribe: Danaini